 - Anal opening very near the vagina opening in girls

-- Baby does not pass first stool within 24 - 48 hours after birth
+- First stool is not passed within 24 to 48 hours after birth

 - Missing or moved opening to the anus

 - Stool passes out of the vagina, base of penis, scrotum, or urethra

 - Swollen belly area

 Exams and tests

 A health care provider can diagnose this condition during a physical exam.
 Imaging tests may be recommended.

 The infant should be checked for other problems, such as abnormalities of the genitals, urinary tract, and spine.